 Background and methods

-1. The 10th WHO annual report on surveillance, planning and financing for global tuberculosis (TB) control includes data on case notifications, treatment outcomes, activities, budgets, costs and expenditures.
-Results are given for all national TB control programmes (NTPs) that have reported to WHO, although the emphasis is on progress in 22 high-burden countries (HBCs).
+1. The 9th World Health Organization (WHO) annual report on surveillance, planning and financing for TB control includes data on case notifications and treatment outcomes from all national TB control programmes (NTPs) that have reported to WHO, together with an analysis of plans, budgets, expenditures and progress in DOTS expansion for 22 high-burden countries (HBCs).

-2. Eleven consecutive years of data (1994–2004) are now available to assess progress towards the Millennium Development Goals (MDGs) for TB control, and towards targets set by the World Health Assembly (WHA) and the Stop TB Partnership.
-WHA targets are to detect, by 2005, 70% of new sputum smear-positive cases and to successfully treat 85% of these cases.
-MDG target 8 (of 18) is to have halted and begun to reverse the TB incidence rate by 2015.
-The Stop TB Partnership has endorsed additional targets of halving 1990 prevalence and deaths rates by 2015.
+2. Ten consecutive years of data (1994–2003) are now available to assess progress towards the Millennium Development Goals (MDGs) for TB control.
+The five MDG targets directly relevant to TB control are: by 2005, to detect 70% of new smear-positive cases and successfully treat 85% of these cases; by 2015, to have halted and begun to reverse incidence; between 1990 and 2015, to halve TB prevalence and deaths rates.

 Improving case detection and treatment